best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 * Feedback from the Digital Accessibility Centre (DAC)

 ## Interim status
 This guidance is still under review.
-We are publishing it in an interim state to give people a heads up on what they may need to implement and to collate feedback.
+We are publishing it in an interim state to give people information on what they may need to implement and to collate feedback.
 When it is finalised it will be published on the Government Statistical Service webiste.

 ## Contents